jbremz/physics-mi/experiments/007-comp-graph/README.md

     1. MNIST - hey I know that's a huge jump and _could_ also have all sorts of superposition trouble _but_ I think there might be benefit in at least trying.
 It might raise some issues that happen with real-life datasets and larger models (I imagine I'll have to make the model at least a little larger).
     1. some nasty long mathematical formula idk 🤷
 1. I've been wanting to understand all these splintered gradients a little better and I've realised I can do a nice plot to explore this.
 It would involve looking at the input space for a single task in the multitask setting (ignoring the inputs for the other task given that we've proven there is negligible interference) and plotting the vector field of the gradients across a unit square input (with fun little arrows).
 I think this would be straightforward to do and might bring up some patterns that were otherwise not so obvious...

+## `006-vector-field`

+I'm going with the latter option above because it should be pretty quick and is hopefully illuminating.

+### Plan

+1. Take trained model
+1. Calculate gradients for each grid point of a generated unit square
+1. Plot this field with little arrows 💘

+### Results

+- pretty good!
+- this is one of the few cases where I realise I'm able to get a theoretical prediction of what the gradients should look like and how the network is optimised to mimic them 😊
+- seems to be some fairly clear evidence in support of the polytope view of neural networks (maybe kind of seems obvious in retrospect...)

+### Where does this leave us?

+- well it seems to leave us right back in piecewise-linear land with probably the clearest idea of it yet (hehe it took me this long)
+- suggests that the network is indeed simply partitioning up the input space into many little regions that each act linearly on the output.
+I'm guessing that deeper/wider networks will just be able to partition the input space into smaller linear regions and therefore model non-linear functions (e.g. like this one) with higher fidelity?
+- this is still the independent and single task view though and I'm interested to see how one could:
+    - use this perspective to classify/embed parts of the network that lie between two points in a network (i.e. pairings of activation inputs and outputs with varying amounts of separation).
+Just in the same way that I was able to see that the gradients of my network mimicked the theoretically optimal gradients of $y=x_1x_2$, perhaps we could train a system to do the same thing?
+It would look at some input data and make out the piecewise linear regions and hopefully what they are modelling.
+Depending on where we put our "electrodes" we could measure the effect of the layers with increasing/decreasing granularity e.g. just look at the part of the network that deals with the region of high $x_1$ and low $x_2$.
+    - study the task mixing aspect...